Waterworld: Critical response

-Cast reception
+Cast and director's reception

 Kevin Costner said he's very fond of the film: "It stands up as a really exotic, cool movie.
 I mean, it was flawed — for sure.
 But, overall, it's a very inventive, cool movie.
 It's pretty robust."
 Dennis Hopper also enjoyed it, saying "I thought Waterworld got a bad name for itself in the United States, but it did really well in Europe and Asia.
 I think the studio sort of shot themselves in the foot by announcing it was so over budget, blah blah blah, it's going to be a failure...
 All this came out before we released it in the States.
 But I enjoyed it."
+In retrospect, Director Kevin Reynolds said: "My own personal take on the picture is that I don't think it's any better, any worse than most summer blockbusters, it's somewhere in the middle.
+I think yeah, it's certainly got its faults, but I think, you know, on another level I think it works quite well compared to some of the other big films.
+But by the end, people…they wanted it to be a disaster."